When might this be necessary?

 Removing someone's name from a title deed is a complex process.
-A solicitor will need to be involved when changing the title deed and to record all relevant information in the relevant Register.
-Ask a lawyer for advice on removing someone’s name from the title deed.
+A solicitor will need to be involved when changing the title deed and record all relevant information in the relevant Register.
+Ask a lawyer if you need advice on how to remove someone’s name from the title deed.

 What if the property is mortgaged?

-If a property in England, Wales or Scotland, comes with a mortgage attached, it will normally be necessary to gain permission from the mortgage lender to remove the name of one of the owners - and to essentially transfer the mortgage to the remaining owner(s).
-In this case, the mortgage company will assess the financial ability of the remaining owner(s) to make repayments etc.
+If a property in England, Wales or Scotland, comes with a mortgage, it will normally be necessary to gain permission from the mortgage lender to remove the name of one of the owners.
+This is because the mortgage will essentially be transferred to the remaining owner(s).
+The mortgage company will need to assess the financial ability of the remaining owner(s) (eg to make mortgage repayments).